-The RSPB have engaged with the Navitus Bay project since 2010.
+The RSPB has engaged with the Navitus Bay project since 2010.
 We have attended meetings, presentations and responded to public consultations.
-Our responses to Eneco/EDF's formal public consultations are available to download from this page.

-Eneco/EDF will in due course submit their project for consent, together with supporting information including an Environmental Statement (ES), which should detail the implications of building, operating and ultimately decommissioning the wind farm on all important environmental features including wildlife.
+In May 2014 Navitus Bay Development Limited (NBDL) submitted their project for consent, together with supporting information including an Environmental Statement (ES), which details the implications of building, operating, maintaining and ultimately decommissioning the wind farm on all important environmental features including wildlife.

 It is highly unlikely that Navitus Bay if constructed would not harm some birds, much in the same way every year many birds die in collision with windows, pylons and many other man-made objects.
 However, birds dying in collision with objects, whilst regrettable, does not necessarily lead to negative effects on bird populations.